merunga/admission-curriculum/README.md

 `npm install`

 ---
-## Set Typeform IDs
+## Setup

-_Note:_ Before going ahead, have a look at [the admission documentation about typeform](https://github.com/Laboratoria/admission.laboratoria.la#typeform)
+_Note:_ Before going ahead, have a look at [the admission documentation about typeform](https://github.com/Laboratoria/admission.laboratoria.la#typeform).

 1. Copy `.typeformrc.example` file to `.typeformrc`
-2. Add all typeform ids inside `.typeformrc` file according the language and environment.
+2. Set the typeform ids in `.typeformrc` carefully

 The Typeform ids _required_ are: